 What to do about a worn-out surface on the board: Take the board out of service if it is slippery, and contact the factory for refinishing.
 The factory finish is a result of highly developed techniques.
 NO OTHER REFINISHING METHOD IS SATISFACTORY.

 The rubber channels on the underside of the board must be inspected monthly for signs of wear.
 They must be replaced if worn before any of the metal ribs contact the fulcrum.

-Hose off the entire stand with fresh water each day of use.
-For Indoor pools, hose off the stand with fresh water EVERY DAY, especially the 3M stand.
+Hose off the stand with fresh water frequently.
 The stand cools off at night, and warm humid air will condense on the stand and handrails, leaving a chlorine residue on the equipment.